 What are Medical Certificates and why are they important?

-A medical certificate is a formal document issued by a healthcare professional, stating that a person was unfit for work or other activities due to a health condition.
-These certificates are often required by employers, educational institutions, or insurance providers to justify absences or claims.
+A medical certificate is a formal document issued by a registered health practitioner confirming that a person was unfit for work or other activities due to a health condition.
+In Australia, certificates may be required by employers, educational institutions, or other organisations to support an absence or related claim.

 When might you need a backdated Medical Certificate?

-• Being hospitalised or undergoing testing that provides documented evidence of illness during specific dates.
+• Hospitalisation or diagnostic testing that provides documented evidence of illness across particular dates.

 How to Get a Backdated Medical Certificate